0cjs/hwdev/kp25tk/README.md

 is used.

-The 2×13 __Config__ header pins are connected to the same-numbered Host connector pins; the builder needs to connect these to the function group pins below; wire-wrap is the most reliable way of doing this, but jumper wires with "dupont"-style female connectors may also be used.
+The 2×13 __Config__ header pins are connected to the same-numbered Host header pins; the builder needs to connect these to the function group pins below.
+Wire-wrap is the most reliable way of doing this, but jumper wires with "dupont"-style female connectors may also be used.

-#### Power Inputs
+### Power Inputs

+GND and +5V must be supplied from the host.
+(This is normally supplied on the Host header, and then wired from the Config header to the `VCC_IN` and `GND_IN` header pins.)

-GND and +5V must be supplied from the host. +5V is used to power the Schmitt inverters that debounce and invert the NMI key, RESET button and slide switch.
++5V is used to power the Schmitt inverters that debounce and invert the NMI key, RESET button and slide switch.
 If only the keypad (less NMI key) is used, +5V is not necessary.

-#### Row Select Inputs
+### Keypad Matrix

-Each of the three row select inputs connects through the cathode of a signal diode to the coresponding row line for the keypad.
-When scanning, each row in turn is driven low by the host, which then scans that row using the column outputs (see below).
-The diodes allow the host to pull a row low, but prevent the host from driving a row high.
-The diodes prevent short circuits between the row select inputs (which are likely to damage the host) when two keys in a column, one on a grounded row and one on a high row, are pressed simultaneously.
+Each of the three row select inputs, `ROWSEL0`, `ROWSEL1`, `ROWSEL2` connects to the corresponding row line for the keypad.
+When scanning, each row in turn is driven low by the host, which then scans that row using the column outputs.

-#### Column Outputs

-XXX
+Each column line is pulled high by its pull-up resistor when no key in that column is pressed; this will read as `1` on the corresponding column output.
+When a key in a _non-scanned_ row (row high or floating) is pressed, this does not change.
+When a key in the _scanned_ row is pressed, the low row sinks current through the diode and the closed keyswitch, bringing the column low.

+#### Keypad Pull-up Resistor Values

+The keypad relies on the ability of the host driving the row select inputs to to pull them down to 0 V, and do so reasonably quickly.
+Host drivers' ability to do this varies, and the additional capacitance introduced by the wiring connecting the keypad to the host, and the keys themselves, can degrade this.

+The 22K values chosen for the resistors give a fairly weak pull-up that's still higher than other designs without a cable between the keyboard row drivers and column inputs of the host.
+The resistor pack is in a socket to allow changing the value.

+If you are getting intermittent or no response from pressing keys, the pull-up is too strong and you should try a _higher_ resistance, such as 33K or 47K.

+If you are getting lengthened or repeated key presses, the pull-up is too weak and you should try a _lower_ resistance, such as 10K or 4K7.

+#### Keypad Matrix Diodes

+The diodes in the matrix serve two purposes.

+First, they prevent shorts between the row inputs that would likely damage the device driving them.
+Without the diodes, two switches held down on the same column when one row is low short the low row to the high row.
+(Consider, e.g., low row 0 → closed `KEY00` → pulls column 0 low → closed
+`KEY08` pulls row 1 low.
+This is blocked by the diodes between `KEY08` and row 1.)
+In keyboards without a diode on each key in the matrix, a diode on each row line (cathode toward the row select input) would be required instead.

+Second, They prevent "ghost keys" when two keys in one column and one key in the same row as either are pressed.
+Without the diodes, If `KEY00`, `KEY01` and `KEY08` are pressed and `ROWSEL1` is low:
+1. Low row 1 connects to column 0 via closed `KEY08`, pulling column 0 low.
+2. Low column 0 connects to row 0 via closed `KEY00`, pulling row 0 low.
+3. Low row 0 connects to column 1 via closed `KEY01`, pulling column 1 low.
+4. The system scanning row 1 sees column 1 low, though `KEY09` is not pressed.
+The diode between `KEY00` and row 0 prevents the connection in point 2.

+Schottky diodes are used instead of silicon diodes to reduce the forward voltage drop.
+These _must_ be used for reliability, as the maximum ouput voltage for a 5V TTL low signal is 0.5 V, and a silicon diode would exceed this, not bringing the column lines low enough to meet that specification.

+This is still out of spec for 5V CMOS output voltage, but well within the 1.5 V maximum that CMOS parts must accept at input as a low voltage.

-#### NMI, Reset and Slide Switch Outputs
+### NMI, Reset and Slide Switch Outputs

 XXX